Denmark: Merger Control

 The concept of undertakings concerned in the Competition Act - the direct participants in a merger - is identical to the EU concept, and the Commission's practice and the Consolidated Jurisdictional Notice provide guidance.

 If the jurisdictional thresholds are met, prior notification to the DCCA is mandatory.
-In 2015, a total of 41 notifications were filed with the DCCA, 28 of which were notified under the simplified procedure and 13 pursuant to the full-form procedure.
+In 2016, a total of 39 notifications were filed with the DCCA, 29 of which were notified under the simplified procedure and 10 pursuant to the full-form procedure.
+In 2017, a total of 12 notifications have so far been filed with the DCCA, 11 of which have been notified under the simplified procedure and one pursuant to the full-form procedure.

 The timing of the notification

 Notification to the DCCA may be made when there is a merger agreement (which may be subject to conditions) between the parties, a takeover bid has been made public, or a controlling interest has been acquired.
 However, a mere letter of intent will usually not be sufficient for the DCCA to accept the notification.
 The notification must be made before the merger is carried out.